i-sultan/Customer-Segmentation/README.md

 # Customer-Segmentation
-This is a Udacity project deliverable, please use with accordance to Udacity honor code.
+This is a Udacity machine learning nanodegree project deliverable, please use with accordance to Udacity honor code.

 ## Project Goals
 1. Implement unsupervised techniques to see what sort of patterns exist among existing customers, and what exactly makes them different.